phpredis/phpredis/README.markdown

 ## lSize
 ##### *Description*
-Return the size of a list identified by Key.
+Returns the size of a list identified by Key.
 If the list didn't exist or is empty, the command returns 0.
-If the data type identified by Key is not a list, the command return False.
+If the data type identified by Key is not a list, the command return `FALSE`.
 ##### *Parameters*
 *Key*
 ##### *Return value*
 *LONG* The size of the list identified by Key exists.
-*BOOL* False if the data type identified by Key is not String
+*BOOL* `FALSE` if the data type identified by Key is not list

 ##### *Example*
 <pre>